ministryofjustice/laa-secure-document-storage-api/README.md

 If you are in pycharm it should have configured your ide to start the sever  by clicking on the play/debug buttons in the top right.

 ### LocalStack S3 setup
-We added a localstack file using docker compose this will help us emulate S3 buckets on our local environments.
+This project uses LocalStack via Docker compose.
+This will help us emulate S3 buckets on our local environments.

-#### Prerequisites
+#### Starting Docker services
-You will need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Localstack provides a wrapper around AWS services we can use the AWS CLI to invoke localstack instead of AWS as shown below.

-Copying file
+Before running the services make sure Docker is started.
+Then proceed to run the following command from the root of the project.

+    docker compose up

+#### Useful S3 commands with LocalStack
+We have put a sample file in the root directory called ss-poc-test.txt to help verify that LocalStack has been setup correctly.
+Please use the following commands to verify this.

+Adding to bucket

     aws s3 cp ss-poc-test.txt s3://ss-poc-test --endpoint-url http://localhost:4566

-This command will copy the file from the project root directory into the S3 bucket, if this works the bucket is setup correctly.

-#### Starting LocalStack S3
-To run docker locally run the following the command.

-    docker compose up

-#### Testing LocalStack S3
-    Please use the existing lines on copying a file to the bucket and the list bucket or bucket contents command

-#### Instructions for docker install

-You will need to install Docker from the following link [Docker](https://docs.docker.com/engine/install/)

-Start the docker application on your local machine.

-Then run the following command from the root of the project to create and start up the docker container.

-    docker compose up

-#### Other useful S3 commands

 Listing buckets